BiMind: A Dual-Head Reasoning Model with Attention-Geometry Adapter for Incorrect Information Detection: Methodology

 To measure knowledge contributions, we define VoX at the instance level.
 Terminologically, we refer to the retrieved knowledge as "experience" in our framework, to clarify its role as external evidence augmenting content-internal predictions.
 Given the correctness label $y(x_i)$, VoX is:

-Our interpretations are summarized as follows: \begin{itemize} \item $\text{VoX}(x_i) > 0$: knowledge increases confidence in correct class. \item $\text{VoX}(x_i) < 0$: knowledge decreases confidence, suggesting potential noise. \item $\text{VoX}(x_i) \approx 0$: knowledge has little effect. \end{itemize} Unlike raw accuracy or F1 score, VoX highlights \emph{when and why} knowledge matters and provides interpretable diagnostics on knowledge augmentation.
+Our interpretations are summarized as follows: \begin{itemize} \item $\text{VoX}(x_i) > 0$: knowledge increases prediction confidence in correct class. \item $\text{VoX}(x_i) < 0$: knowledge decreases prediction confidence, suggesting potential noise. \item $\text{VoX}(x_i) \approx 0$: knowledge has little effect. \end{itemize} Unlike accuracy or F1 score, VoX highlights when and why knowledge matters and provides interpretable diagnostics on knowledge augmentation.